Out of sight campaign

 Mencap and Challenging Behaviour Foundation are working with families and other organisations to keep the pressure on the Government and NHS England to ensure real change happens for people with a learning disability and their families.

 We have produced a series of Meeting the Challenge guides, in partnership with the Challenging Behaviour Foundation, Respond and Change, for people with a learning disability and families to help them understand their rights, in the community and in inpatient units.

 We worked with the National Autistic Society and the Challenging Behaviour Foundation on some guides about getting involved in the work of local Transforming Care Partnerships (TCPs) and influencing decisions.
 Find out more and download the guides here.

 We have also worked with the Challenging Behaviour Foundation (CBF) to develop a PDF resource for professionals about how to involve children and young people with severe or profound multiple learning disabilities about the support they receive.
-This is accompanied by guidance for commissioners and providers about how to support families to keep in touch with their child if they are sent out of area.
+This is accompanied by guidance Guidance means being given clear instructions to be able to do something well. for commissioners and providers about how to support families to keep in touch with their child if they are sent out of area.

 The CBF has also developed a resource on medication, as part of the NHS England-led STOMP programme: stopping the overmedication of people with a learning disability, autism or both, with psychotropic medicines.
 The resource is for family carers.

 - Building the Right Support PDF - a national plan (2015) (Easy Read PDF here)

 - Building the Right Support Service Model PDF (2015)

 - Care services for people with learning disabilities and challenging behaviour PDF - National Audit Office (2015) (Easy Read PDF here)

 - Time for Change PDF - Sir Stephen Bubb (2014) (Easy Read PDF here)

 - Learning Disability Census 2015, 2014, 2013 PDF

 - Winterbourne View, A National Response PDF - Department of Health (2012) (Easy Read PDF here)